krb5/krb5/doc/admins/pkinit.rst

 PKINIT client certificates also must have some unusual certificate fields.
-To generate a client certificate with OpenSSL, you will need a extensions file (different from the KDC extensions file above) containing::
+To generate a client certificate with OpenSSL, you will need an extensions file (different from the KDC extensions file above) containing::

     [client_cert]